 Gaviria first worked for FRONTLINE in 1994 on the production of Godfather of Cocaine, a film about the drug baron Pablo Escobar.
-After five years of freelancing from her native Colombia, she returned to FRONTLINE to work on the four part series, Drug Wars.
-That began a 15-year collaboration with veteran FRONTLINE producer/correspondent, Martin Smith.
-Together, this now husband and wife team, have produced scores of documentaries including The Pension Gamble (2018); Separated: Children at the Border (2018); Egypt in Crisis (2013); Money, Power and Wall Street (2012); Wikisecrets (2011); The Spill (2010); The Quake (2010); Obama’s War (2009); The Madoff Affair (2009); Gangs of Iraq (2007); The Storm (2005); Private Warriors (2005); The Choice (2004); Beyond Baghdad (2004); Truth, War and Consequences (2003); Kim’s Nuclear Gamble (2002); In Search of Al Qaeda (2002); Looking for Answers (2001); Saudi Time Bomb?
-(2001); and Medicating Kids (2000).
+After five years of freelancing from her native Colombia, she returned to FRONTLINE to work on the four part series Drug Wars.
+That began a 20 year collaboration with veteran FRONTLINE producer/correspondent, Martin Smith, who has been Gaviria’s correspondent on multiple films including Chasing Heroin (2016); The Retirement Gamble (2013), and The Virus: What Went Wrong (2020).

 Gaviria obtained her BA from Brown University and her MA from the School of International and Public Affairs at Columbia University.
+After twenty years in New York City, she now lives in the Western Catskills with her producing partner and husband, Martin Smith.

 Awards